material-components/material-components-android/docs/components/ProgressIndicator.md

 ## Theming

-Progress indicators support Material theming and can be customized in terms of color and size.
+Progress indicators support Material theming which can customize color and size.

-### Progress indicator theming example
+### Theming progress indicators

 API and source code: